 Some myths, about sharks, that you have heard may be dispelled by checking out Australian Geographic.

 That's not likely because you have a gauge that tells you how much air you have at all times.
 This way, you can return to the surface with a safety reserve remaining.
 But to answer the question, if you run out of air, your buddy has a spare mouthpiece that allows you to share a single air supply while swimming to the surface.
-There are also other options you'll learn in your PADI Open Water course with DIVE ZONE BAY OF ISLANDS.
+There are also other options you'll learn in your PADI Open Water course with AUSTRALIAN DIVING INSTRUCTION.

 People find the “weightlessness” of scuba diving to be quite freeing.
 Modern scuba masks are available in translucent models, which you may prefer if a mask makes you feel closed in.
-During your scuba diving training with DIVE ZONE BAY OF ISLANDS, your instructor gives you plenty of time and coaching to become comfortable with each stage of learning.
+During your scuba diving training with AUSTRALIAN DIVING INSTRUCTION, your instructor gives you plenty of time and coaching to become comfortable with each stage of learning.
 Your scuba instructor works with you at your own pace to ensure you master each skill necessary to become a capable scuba diver who dives regularly.